microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraApplicationProxyConnectorGroup.md

 ```

 ## Description
-the Set-EntraApplicationProxyConnectorGroup cmdlet allows you to change the name of a given Application Proxy connector group.
+The Set-EntraApplicationProxyConnectorGroup cmdlet allows you to change the name of a given Application Proxy connector group.

 ## Examples